-New York colleges and universities offer a number of campus-based data science master’s degree programs, although many of today’s master’s degrees in data science are offered as online programs.
-Online master’s degrees in data science allow candidates to choose from a greater pool of programs and complete a data science program that best fits their professional and personal goals.
+You’ll find plenty of New York universities offering campus-based options, although many of today’s master’s degrees in data science are offered online.
+This allows you to choose from a bigger pool of programs and complete a data science program that best fits your professional goals.

-Most programs allow students to complete all program requirements through web-based study, with the exception of an immersion experience, which requires in-person participation.
-Online programs are designed to be equivalent to their campus-based counterparts, offering students such features as one-on-one professor attention and opportunities for peer discussion.
+Most online programs allow students to complete all coursework remotely, with the exception of an immersion experience, which might require a week or two on campus.
+Online programs are designed to be equivalent to their campus-based counterparts, offering students one-on-one time with professors and opportunities for peer-to-peer discussions.

 Other program options available for master’s degree in data science students include: